Here’s the bottom line: you’re wasting time and money doing your own credentialing. Find out how to avoid wasting precious time and money.

 To Sum It Up

-It's true that outsourcing your physician credentialing requires up-front effort and costs, and that overall costs will vary by provider.
+Outsourcing your credentialing process indeed requires up-front effort and costs, and it is also true that overall costs will vary by provider.
 However, even the cost of top-end credentialing services pales in comparison to managing it in-house for $20,000 (plus hidden fees).
-As an added bonus, outsourcing frees your team up to do what it does best -- help patients.
+As a bonus, outsourcing frees your team up to do what it does best -- help patients.

 Get an Estimate for Physician Credentialing Services